marcwieland95/hypher-for-jQuery/README.md

 The core is based on the code of Bram Stein (@bramstein), which is build for jQuery and Node.js, but has some pitfalls in the jQuery version.

+##Requirements

+- Apache/NGINX (the script needs to do some HTTP Requests)

 ##Setup
 Have a look inside the `@example` folder.